-Media & Communications Areas
+Media & Communications Graduate Certificates Areas of Interest

 - A full-time program typically comprises two semesters and one academic year when studying on campus